First-year Parent Questions

 What services are available in the dorms?

 What music resources are available?
-Are there music practice rooms available to students?

 There are music practice rooms in the Platt Campus Center that are open to all students.

 What online resources does HMC have for parents?

 There is the Parents website.
 Parents can also keep informed of Harvey Mudd events at the News and Events page.
 In addition to the listserv for Harvey Mudd parents, there is the Yahoo! group hmcparents, which is run by parents and not affiliated with the College.

 What do you feel is the proper balance between students coming home and parents visiting the campus during the first year?

 This is really up to you and your student.
 Often students will want to come home at every opportunity in their first year and then much less in subsequent years.
 Ask your student what she or he prefers and prepare to be flexible.

 Do you have an advisor from each department to answer parents’ questions?